Phelps-Clifton Springs CSD

 - Do not send copyrighted items, songs, videos or other items.
 Permission for these items must be received in writing.
 Corporate logos or photos that have been taken by other publications cannot be reused by the Office of Communications without written permission.
 The Office of Communications will not pursue such requests.

-- Clearly identify everyone in the photography by listing both the first and last name of those in the image, from left to right and by row, from top to bottom.
+- Clearly identify everyone in the photograph by listing both the first and last names of those in the image, from left to right and by row, from top to bottom.
+Grade level should be included.
 Photos without names will not be considered.

 - All documents posted to the district website should comply with existing federal, state and local laws.
 ADA compliance is a top priority.

-The electronic marquee at the corner of Routes 96 and 488 will be used to promote school district events and programs, feature significant student and staff achievements and share highlights of the district.
+The digital marquee at the corner of State Routes 96 and 488 will be used to promote school district events and programs, feature significant student and staff achievements and share highlights of the district.
 Its ultimate purpose is to help bring the community closer to the school district.
-Messages must be simple, concise, and should not include Acronyms.
-Requests from school district personnel should be emailed to District Clerk Sarah Butler and Public Information Officer Todd Clausen.
-Requests should include the following information:
+Messages must be simple, concise, and should not include acronyms.
+Requests from school district personnel should be emailed to District Clerk Krystal Plante and Public Information Officer Todd Clausen.
+All requests should include the following information:

 The Office of Communications is constantly looking for items to add to the district’s online calendar.
-When submitting items be sure to include the event title, time, day, date, location, a few details and a phone number, email or website for more information.
+When submitting items be sure to include the event title, time, day, date, location, a few details about the event and a phone number, email or website to reference for more information.

 District staff and the local community are encouraged to follow Midlakes Schools on social media.
 The Office of Communications encourages staff to submit photos, videos and other ideas for posting on the district’s networks.
 For the best engagement: Type should be detailed, photos should be close-up, and videos should be shot horizontally.
 The Office of Communications encourages the school community to tag "@MidlakesSchools" and to use the hashtag: #MidlakesPride.
 Follow us: